Gangaikonda Cholapuram

+Etymology

+The translation of the city's name may be split into Gangai (Ganga)/ Konda (Obtained)/ Chola (Chola)/ Puram (City).
+Hence, it refers to the city of the Cholas built on a locale to commemorate the occasion when the water from the river Ganga was obtained.

 History

 The city was founded by Rajendra I to commemorate his victory over the Pala Dynasty.
-The translation of the city's name may be split into Gangai (Ganga)/ Konda (Obtained)/ Chola (Chola)/ Puram (City).
-Hence, it refers to the city of the Cholas built on a locale to commemorate the occasion when the water of the Ganga was obtained.
 It is now a small village, its past eminence only remembered by the existence of the Mahashiva Temple.
 The Chola Empire included the whole of southern India to the river Tungabhadra in the north.
 For administrative and strategic purposes, they built a new capital and named it Gangaikonda Cholapuram.

 The city seems to have had two fortifications, one inner and the other outer.
 The outer was probably wider.
 The remains of the outer fortification can be seen as a mound running all around the palace.

 Excavations suggest that the outer fortification was built of burnt bricks, was about six to eight feet wide.
 It consisted of two walls, the intervening space (the core) being filled with sand.
 The bricks are fairly large in size and are made of well-burnt clay.
 The Tamil Nadu State Archaeological Department has taken up fresh excavations to probe a nearby village named Ayudhkalam which is believed to have weapon manufacturing workshops, as the name suggests.

 The surviving temple in Gangaikonda Cholapuram was completed in 1035 CE.
 Rajendra emulated the temple built by his father after his victory in a campaign across India that Chola era texts state covered Karnataka, Andhra Pradesh, Odisha, and Bengal.
 After his victory, he demanded that the defeated kingdoms send pots of Ganges River water and pour it into the well of this temple.

-Rajendra I, according to Tamil tradition, thereafter assumed the name of Gangaikonda Cholan, meaning the one who conquered the Ganges.
+Rajendra I, according to Tamil tradition, thereafter assumed the name of Gangaikonda Cholan, meaning the one who conquered the Ganga.
 He established Gangaikonda Cholapuram as his capital from the medieval Chola capital of Thanjavur, which would go on to become the capital for the next 250 years.
 Rajendra I built the entire capital with several temples using plans and infrastructure recommended in Tamil Vastu and Agama sastra texts.
 These included a Dharma Sasta, Vishnu and other temples.
 However, all of these were destroyed in the late 13th and 14th centuries except the Brihadishvara temple.
 The other Chola landmarks are evidenced by soil covered mounds and excavated broken pillar stumps and brick walls found over an area of several kilometres from the surviving temple.